 10 Books Randomly Picked From My Shelves

-I get asked to recommend books a lot—everything from fiction to business and everything in between.
-My collection (which I refer to as the Roman Archives), is exceptionally eclectic, and while I’ve certainly got a lot of fitness stuff, the 900 or so books I have in the apartment are about things far more interesting than that.
+My library is exceptionally eclectic, and while I’ve certainly got a lot of fitness stuff, the 900 or so books I have in the apartment are about things far more interesting.

-Today, I would like to give you some recommendations, and rather than just list favorites, I thought a random sampling would be more fun.
-I didn’t trust myself to be objective and not just pick my favorites and give you those.
+As for recommendations: I didn’t trust myself to be objective and not just pick my favorites and give you those, and a random sampling seemed more fun.
 So, I devised a little system.

-Being a bit meticulous with my collection, I have every shelf is organized by genre to the greatest degree possible.
-I figured I’d pick a book from each shelf.
+Being a bit meticulous with my collection, I have every shelf is organized by genre to the greatest degree possible, and chose a book from each shelf.
 To randomize it further, I picked the same book on each shelf.
-I have 10 non-fitness shelves in my main room, so I picked the 10th book in on each shelf, from left to right.
+I have ten shelves in my main room, so I picked the tenth book in on each shelf, from left to right.